dmbarbour/glas/docs/GlasNamespaces.md

         toTrieKey (Byte, Bytes) = 0b1:(toOctet Byte):(toTrieKey Bytes)
         toTrieKey ()            = 0b00

 The `toOctet` method will expand small integers to eight bits with a zeroes prefix, e.g. byte 5 as an octet is `0b00000101`.
-I reserve the key terminating in `0b01` for future extensions, e.g. if we later want to keep an element count in the tree.
-The value directly follows the trie key, similar to how we encode dictionaries in glas.
+I reserve the key terminating in `0b01` for future extensions, such as compression of repeating sequences in a name, or keeping some metadata within the tree.
+The value follows the trie key, similar to how we encode dictionaries in glas.

 ## Prefix Unique Names